johnasp/johnaspinall.co.uk/_posts/2016-03-03-jdw-mobile-ux.md

   </tr>
 </table>

-#### Overview
+#### PROJECT OVERVIEW

-On the clients' mobile specific website, the product and search user experience was poor and deemed to be causing a high bounce rate in the add to bag user journey.
-This was having a detrimental affect on the sites turnover and causing a loss of revenues.
+Analytics data revealed that on JD Williams' suite of mobile specific websites, the product and search user journies had an unacceptably high add to bag abandonment rate.

+I was tasked with the role of UX lead, the goal of which was to increase the abandonment rate in the "product search - add to bag" user journey.

+#### User testing

+Although we had data to tell us that users were often abandoning the user journey when searching for a product, I needed to know exactly the reasons why.

-Users often struggled to both find and refine facets of products they were searching for.
-Product refinements had to be made via a series of unintuitive drop down menus which didn't lend itself well to a touch screen experience and caused confusion.
+To achieve this, I organised and ran a user testing session with a specialist company called "What Users Do".
+I sat in on all the testing sessions and observed users often struggled to both find and also refine, facets of products they were searching for.

+Product refinements had to be made via a series of unintuitive drop down menus (which didn't lend itself well to a touch screen experience) and often caused confusion and a lot users dropped out of the journey at this stage.
-Users also tended to rely on typed search and appeared blind to the browse categories button, which afforded a more linear and touch friendly approach to product search.
-Additionally, typed search journeys did not always yield accurate results which again lead to unnecessary drop offs.

 To illustrate the issues with the old site, I recorded a video of myself navigating products and making refinements, which can be viewed below: